kevinvkasundra/Data-Science-Portfolio/README.md

 # KEVIN VINAY KASUNDRA

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks, and R files. <br> *Note: Data used in the projects (accessed under data directory) is for demnonstration pu
+Presented in the form of iPython Notebooks, and R files. <br>

 *Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.

 Email: kevinvkasundra@gmail.com <br>